X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

   "attemptAppDelivery": true
 }
 ```
-> Note in the above example the patient does still have a mobile number and it will be used to try and identify the patient user.
-If they are an app user, they will receive this request both in the mobile app (since `attemptAppDelivery` is `true`), and **also** by email (since `recipientEmail` was specified).
+> In the above example, a non-app recipient user is identified using `recipientEmail` (even if they're an app user), since `recipientMobile` is not provided.
+The recipient—assumed to be the patient themselves since `recipientIsProxy` defaults to `false`—will only be notified of this request by email.

 > Example request JSON to send file request via email, where patient does not have a mobile number at all: